 How to Fold Dumplings

-By now, you'd think I have got this dumping-folding skill down to a T. But no, I still need to refer back to my notes and past blog photos to remember just how to do it!
+By now, you'd think I have got this dumping-folding skill down to a T. But no, I still need to refer back to my notes to remember just how to do it.
 So let's break it down into 3 steps:

 How to Cook Dumplings